-Separation anxiety in dogs is frantic, distressed and often destructive behaviors associated with separation from their pet parents.
+Separation anxiety in dogs is frantic, distressed, and often destructive behaviors associated with separation from their pet parents.
 It can still qualify even if these actions only last for a few minutes.
-Pet parent often mistake separation anxiety for disobedience or spite.
+Pet parents often mistake separation anxiety for disobedience or spite.
 Dogs are distressed and upset because of their parent’s absence.
-By nature, dogs are social animals.
-They don’t like being alone.
+By nature, dogs are social animals; they don’t like being alone.

 Separation Anxiety is most commonly seen in dogs that have been abandoned young and then rescued from a shelter or the street.
 Pups that that leave their mother earlier than 8 weeks of age are all more likely to develop the problem.
 Older dogs may develop Separation Anxiety when household circumstances drastically change, such as children leaving for college, or a new work schedule that leaves the dog alone more often.